katiandrews/React-book-search/README.md

-# Repository for React course's projects by the Rolling Scopes School
+# The application helps to find the book by using Google API.
+After search is perfomed, user can open a page with detailed information about the book.